A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 - confirmation the entity’s senior office holders are not banned, disqualified or bankrupt
 - criminal record check.

-You must provide evidence of an enforceable professional indemnity or professional liability insurance policy of at least $1 million AUD (or equivalent in other currency) per occurrence.
+You must provide evidence of an enforceable professional indemnity insurance policy of at least $1 million AUD (or equivalent in other currency) per occurrence.
 We recommend that service providers ensure the level of coverage is commensurate to their level of risk exposure and adjust to a higher level of insurance where applicable.
-This helps ensure that you can mitigate against the risk of claims extending to other eInvoicing network participants.
-This insurance must be in place before live connection to the eInvoicing network.

 ## 4. Complete A-NZ eInvoicing security questionnaire